1. Cultural policy system

 The major changes which have taken place in the cultural sector since 1989 revolve around the following principles:

-- Since 2018, after years of absence in both government policy and public debate, the topic of developing a support system for artists, creators and performers is back on the agenda.
+Since 2018, after years of absence in both government policy and public debate, the topic of developing a support system for artists, creators and performers has been back on the agenda.
 Currently, government research-based work on a new law on professional artist rights is pending.
 It is worth noting the participatory nature, which means that artistic circles are broadly included in its development.
+In January 2026 the Ministry presented in the Sejm a draft act on social security for professional artists.
+The draft introduces the status of a professional artist and temporary co-financing of social and health insurance contributions for artists with low and irregular income.

 Main features of the current cultural policy model (in the profile authors’ opinion)